A Case of Getting Away with Robbery and

-Thank you for these valuable insights Cindy!
-I remember my Uncle Bobby Haas telling me he once dated a young woman whose family eventually came to own one of these cabins after the death of Pierce Rehrig and their high school friends would gather there.)
+My Uncle Bobby Haas once told me he dated a young woman whose family eventually came to own one of these cabins after the death of Pierce Rehrig and this is where these high school friends would gather.

 By June of 1941, Rehrig’s mobility was restricted with the shuffling feet and shaking hands of advanced Parkinson’s Disease.
 Within two days of his death, Chief of Police Harry T. Yenser thought he had his man.
 Many knew Komatowski was the other man in Christman’s life.
 Komatowski and Christman shared her 728 Mahoning St. home since 1931.
 According to the contested confession Yenser extracted from Komatowski, Fred was “tired of playing second fiddle to Pierce Rehrig.”

 State Attorney General Claude T. Reno visited Mauch Chunk to advise on this case.
 He appointed Attorney General Daniel P. Dougherty of Nesquehoning as Deputy Attorney General.
 Frank X. York of Mauch Chunk, hired by Rehrig’s widow in a civil suit against Christman, was appointed to assist Dougherty.